Sexual differentiation in humans: Psychological and behavioral differentiation

 Human adults and children show many psychological and behavioral sex differences.
 Some (e.g. dress) are learned and cultural.
 Others are demonstrable across cultures and have both biological and learned determinants.
 For example, some studies claim girls are, on average, more verbally fluent than boys, but boys are, on average, better at spatial calculation.
-Some have observed that this may be due to two different patterns in parental communication with infants, noting that parents are more likely to talk to girls and more likely to engage in physical play with boys.
-Because researchers cannot explore hormonal influences on human behavior experimentally, the relative contributions of biological factors and learning to human psychological and behavioral sex differences (especially gender identity, role, and sexual orientation) are controversial (and hotly contested).
+It seems likely that this is due to males generally having a greater area allocated to the space-specialized parietal cortex, while females generally have relatively more brain area allocated to the verbal-associative-specialized temporal cortex.